VUB-HYDR/REVUB/README.md

 # 2. Installation
 ---
 The most recent version of the REVUB model was written for Python 3.9.
-The files given in this GitHub folder contain code and data needed to run a minimum working example.

 No specific packages are needed except for the regular numpy, pandas, and matplotlib.

+A training dataset, allowing the user to set up a REVUB simulation from scratch, learn how to set up input data, and become acquainted with simulation control, is available in the folder https://github.com/VUB-HYDR/REVUB/tree/master/5_Training_dataset.

 # 3. Tool's structure
 ---

 ### Scripts
 The code is divided into four scripts: one for initialisation (A), one containing the core code (B), and two for plotting (C).
-For a detailed explanation of the purpose of each file, the user is referred to the Manual in the folder https://github.com/VUB-HYDR/REVUB/tree/master/4_Manual.
+For a detailed explanation of the purpose of each file and the equations solved by the core code, the user is referred to the Manual in the folder https://github.com/VUB-HYDR/REVUB/tree/master/4_Manual.
 The files are always run in sequence A-B-C.

-A training dataset, allowing the user to set up a REVUB simulation from scratch, learn how to set up input data, and become acquainted with simulation control, is available in the folder https://github.com/VUB-HYDR/REVUB/tree/master/5_Training_dataset.

 * **A_REVUB_initialise**